What is AML?

 Anti-Money Laundering refers to set of laws, regulations and procedures, that are designed to prevent people from disguising illegally obtained funds as legitimate income.

-There are two parts to this definition
+There are 3 parts to this definition

 Part 1: illegal funds angle and